-Even in case where the issuer of the structured product was a large institution, the Arbiter does not consider this to justify or make the high exposure to single issuers acceptable even more in the Scheme's context.
+The Arbiter does not, however, consider this to justify or make the high exposure to single issuers acceptable even more in the Scheme's context.
 The maximum limits relating to exposures to single issuers outlined in the MFSA rules and MPM's own Investment Guidelines did not make any distinctions according to the standing of the issuer.

 Hence, the maximum exposure limits to single counterparties should have been applied and ensured that they are adhered to across the board.
-The credit risk of the respective issuer was indeed still one of the risks highlighted in various fact sheets of structured products invested into.
+The credit risk of the respective issuer was indeed still one of the risks highlighted in various fact sheets, as presented to or sourced by the OAFS, of structured products invested into.